 - Payment History: Generally speaking, your payment history carries the most weight in your credit report.
 Lenders want to know that you have a history of making payments and making them on time.
 Consistent payments over time can give your score a boost, while repeated missed or late payments can make it drop.

-- Accounts Owed: Accounts owed refers to the total amount of money you owe and includes outstanding loan balances and credit card utilization.
+- Accounts Owed: Accounts owed refers to the total amount of money you owe and include outstanding loan balances and credit card utilization.

 - Credit History Length: The longer you’ve shown that you can maintain good credit, the better it is for your score.

 - Credit Mix: Your credit mix is the distribution of the types of credit that you currently hold.
 It’s usually a good idea to have a variety, such as a credit card, a car loan, and a mortgage.
 If you have a ton of credit cards and nothing else, it can be a potential red flag and negatively affect your credit.

 - New Credit: New credit refers to any recently opened credit accounts, and this is where inquiries come into play.
 If too many accounts are opened with a hard pull in a short period, your score will take a hit.

 Credit reports are provided to companies by credit bureaus, who compile your credit information and sell it to them.